 Substitute for Coconut Cream in Curry: Best Creamy Options

+When making curry, the best substitute for coconut cream is Full-Fat Coconut Milk.
+Simmer a can of full-fat coconut milk for 10-15 minutes to reduce it by about a third.
+This concentrates the fat and produces a thickness comparable to coconut cream, maintaining the coconut flavor essential to the curry.
 Coconut cream provides rich, velvety body and subtle sweetness to curries.
 It tempers the heat of chili, carries fat-soluble spice flavors, and creates the luxuriously thick sauce that defines many Thai, Indian, and Caribbean curries.

 Best Substitute